FAQs for web design, SEO, hosting, etc

 Let’s start by saying that Targa always seeks to provide great value... always!

-My objective would be to make your website the best it can be, and not to add to the cost of your website.
+My objective would be to make your website the best it can be, without unnecessarily adding to your costs.
 The cheapest web designers won’t do that.
 But at least you have the choice to use them if you want to.

 What payment methods do you accept for building websites? ⇨

 The preferred method of payment is direct bank transfer.
-Details will be provided when an invoice is raised.
+Details will be provided when an invoice is submitted.

 Alternatively you can pay by PayPal.

-When embarking on a web design project for new clients which is less than £1000, we ask for 25% up front, and the balance on completion.
+When embarking on a web project for new clients, whether it be for testing, auditing or web development, if the total is less than £1000 we ask for 25% up front, and the balance on completion.

 For larger projects in excess of £1000, we ask for 25% up front, 40% on completion, and the balance payable one month later.

-For monthly website management and SEO agreements, these can be paid on the first Monday of each calendar month for the duration of the agreement.
+For monthly website management and testing agreements, these can be paid on the first Monday of each calendar month for the duration of the agreement.

-What does minimum viable product or MVP mean? ⇨
+Minimum viable product - What does MVP mean? ⇨

-Some of functionality, styling, sections, integration with other systems, etc., may all be required on completion, but those may take time and would not be ready for the target launch date.
+Some of the functionality, styling, sections, integration with other systems, etc., may all be required on completion, but those may take time and might not all be ready for the target launch date.

-So you get the project live sooner, discussions can be had to determine which features of the website are launch critical
+To enable you to get the project live sooner, discussions can be had to determine which features of the website are launch critical

 and therefore MUST be in place before the first version of the website can go live.

 Other features can therefore be assessed and prioritised, and the project can be broken into phases.
-These phases may or may not have critical dates to go live, but the MVP is the version of the website containing the features essential for the initial launch.
+These phases may or may not have critical dates to go live, but the MVP (Minimum Viable Product) is the version of the website containing the features essential for the initial launch.

 Budget management may also be a reason to split a web development project into phases, as this could not only spread the cost, but it could allow the first version of the website to start generating income whilst the overall project development continues.